Coast Professional Inc IRS Collections

 When someone receives a call from a debt collector, they are more likely to suspect a scam.
 Regardless of whether the caller is a representative of Coast Professional, they are likely acting unethically.
 If they contact you and claim they represent the company, ask to speak directly to the company.
 You can also check the status of your debts by calling the company directly.

 Contacting Coast Professional after a CP40 notification

 If you have received a CP40 notification, you may want to contact Coast Professional for help.
 They are a professional collection agency with offices in New York and Louisiana.
 Their primary focus is on government collections, which includes debts owed to colleges and universities, the Department of Education, and the IRS.
 The company is licensed to collect debts and remains compliant with all legal requirements.

 Contacting Coast Professional after a CP-40 notification may seem intimidating, but it is important to remember that they are not your adversaries.
 The agency will use your Taxpayer Authentication Number to verify your identity.
 This will be the only way they can contact you.
 They will identify themselves as Coast employees working on behalf of the IRS and walk you through the authentication process.
-The only way to avoid being contacted via email or text is to contact the company directly.If you’ve been contacted by coast professional inc irs call us now!
+The only way to avoid being contacted via email or text is to contact the company directly.If you have a coast professional inc irs collection call us now!